 Beef Patty in Coco Bread

 One food we couldn’t get on the resort was meaty beef patty in coco bread.
 Jamaican coco bread is unlike any bread I tasted.
 It’s soft, slightly sweet, and shaped like a coconut.
-Surprisingly no coconut is used in making coco bread and it doesn’t get it’s name from the coconut either.
-In fact, Jamaicans are not quite sure where the name originated but nonetheless, it’s still a popular go-to meal.
-It’s made from a regular dough with extra buttery layers.
-The dough is pounded flat and folded over before baking.
+I assumed coco bread came from coconut but surprisingly no coconut is used in making coco bread.
+It doesn’t get it’s name from the coconut either and Jamaicans are not quite sure where the name originated from.
+Still, coco bread is the local’s go-to meal, made from regular dough with extra buttery layers.
+The dough is pounded flat then folded over before baking.

 The traditional way to eat coco bread is to split it in half and stuff it with a Jamaican patty to form a sandwich.
 This is Jamaica’s version of the American burger.